 - A depository and center for research in historical records from federal agencies and courts in Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.

 - A sponsor of programs that educate the public about archives, scholarship, history, and related subjects.

 - A partner with colleges and universities, historical societies, museums, genealogy groups, and leading cultural and social institutions.

 - A national resource in a local setting.

 History comes alive through the expansive holdings of the National Archives at Atlanta.
 Our holdings document a vast array of stories and events, providing compelling firsthand accounts of the famous, the infamous, and the common citizen throughout the Southeast.
 The holdings present pop culture icons, bootleggers and war heroes, the path to civil liberties, citizenship, and milestones in science, medicine, and technology.
 All these stories and more are told through the records of the U.S. District Courts, U.S. Customs, the Bureau of Prisons, the Centers for Disease Control and Prevention, the Tennessee Valley Authority, the Atomic Energy Commission, the National Aeronautics and Space Administration, and many more.

 Our goal is to provide undergraduate and graduate students with a meaningful and realistic work experience that will be beneficial to both students and our organization.
 We have opportunities for students in a variety of disciplines including humanities, social sciences, library science, archival science, and education.
 Students are required to commit to a project and scope of work during the term of their internship.
-Exact hours may vary depending on the requirements of their university and the nature of the project.
+Exact hours vary depending on the requirements of their university and the nature of the project.
 On average, interns work approximately 10-15 hours a week during a semester.
 Interns work during normal business hours, 8:30 a.m. - 5:00 p.m., Monday through Friday.
 Internships are available for Spring, Summer, and Fall semesters.

-Interns will also take on everyday archival duties such as reference and assisting with the public.
+Interns may also participate in everyday archival duties such as reference and assisting with the public.
 Other common duties may be assigned as needed.

 Overall qualifications for interns include: